x-vin/covidcures/docs/src/naturopathic.md

 In the book, N.I.C.E. way to Cure COVID-19, Dr. Chowdhury states that in the Covid treatment center managaged by his team, of some 5000+ patients that visited the center, about a 1000 had come there with a Covid-positive result, and the remaining were symptomatic but had not tested.
 There appeared to be no differential symptomatic markers between the two groups, and therefore Covid-19 can only be characterized as an Influenza-Like Illness, to which 40 - 60 % of the general population are shown to have some 'background' or cellular immunity, according to a study published in Cell, May, 2020.

 ### System
-Naturopathy, Ayurveda and Integrative medicine
+Naturopathy, Ayurveda and Integrative medicine.

 ### Can be used alongside other allopathic treatments
-Yes, recommended to be used alongside, if allopathic protocol is being followed
+Yes, recommended to be used alongside, if allopathic protocol is being followed.

 ### Status of authorisation:
 NISA is an alliance of several eminent holistic physcians, including Dr. Biswaroop Roy Chowdhury.
 They conduct a government-approved Covid camp in Maharashtra, where they have stated that over 50,000 Covid patients, including many with acute symptoms, have all been treated successfully and with zero fatalities in 1-2 weeks.
 Their very public assertions have not yet been significantly contradicted.